opsschool/curriculum/meta/contributions.rst

 Please fork the repo to your own account, create a branch, make your changes there, and issue a pull request from your fork/branch to ``opsschool:master``.
 Be descriptive in your commit message for anything non-obvious.
+Also, please update the file ``meta/todo.rst`` to reflect your changes (if you changed anything that was requested in that file).

 If you'd like to join the mailing list, email avleen@gmail.com.